How Air Conditioners Work

 Air conditioners use a refrigerant that is pumped through coils where the refrigerant can either absorb heat or get rid of heat.
 For the process to work there needs to be some primary air conditioning components.

 Different types of compressors used in air conditioning include scroll compressors, reciprocating compressors, rotary compressors, screw compressors, and centrifugal compressors.
 They are used in various applications but these days, residential air conditioners typically use scroll compressors.

 The air conditioner compressor is like a pump.
-It pumps cool refrigerant vapor from the air conditioner evaporator and compresses the vapor.
-When the vapor is compressed its pressure and temperature are raised.
-This high temperature vapor is pumped to the air conditioner condenser coils.
+It pumps cool refrigerant vapour from the air conditioner evaporator and compresses the vapour.
+When the vapour is compressed its pressure and temperature are raised.
+This high-temperature vapour is pumped to the air conditioner condenser coils.

 The air conditioner condenser coils receive the hot vapor from the compressor and immediately the air conditioner compressor begins to condense the refrigerant into a liquid by removing the heat absorbed when the refrigerant was running through the air conditioner evaporator coils.

 In order to maintain efficiency, the refrigerant flow must be metered.
 The most widely used metering devices today are thermostatic expansion valves (TXV).
 The refrigerant leaves the air conditioner condenser as a liquid and is pumped to the air conditioner metering device.

 The metering device meters the refrigerant only allowing just the right quantity to get past it.
 With a TXV, the quantity of refrigerant is based on the actual work required (how hot it is).
 Previously, capillaries were used according to the size or capacity of the air conditioning system, not the actual cooling required.
 No TXV means a dramatic reduction in efficiency.

 The evaporator coils in an air conditioner system is responsible for absorbing heat.
 As air passes over the evaporator coils a heat exchange process takes place between the air and the refrigerant.